Compy/DemolitionMan2000/README.md

 Assets
 -------------------
 Assets (game sounds, music, etc) are owned by WMS Industries, Planetary Pinball and Warner Bros.
-As such, I cannot host them here.
-If you own the game already, assets can be provided legally.
-Contact me for details.
+As such, I cannot host them.

 Special Thanks
 -------------------